skystatsdev/skystats/README.md

 1. Make a copy of both `.env.example` files in the subfolders and rename them to `.env.production`.
 Fill in the values with the internal hostnames of the containers and the correct information for your deployment.

-2. Startup the containers with the correct ovveride file as follows:
+2. Startup the containers with the correct override file as follows:

 ```bash
 docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d